The Arsenio Hall Show: Queer Nation incident

-During a December 1990 taping, three or four members of Queer Nation, seated in the back row in different sections of the audience, interrupted Hall's opening monologue demanding to know why he never had any gay guests on the show.
+During a December 14, 1990 taping, four members of Queer Nation, seated in the back row in different sections of the audience, interrupted Hall's opening monologue demanding to know why he never had any gay guests on the show.
 Hall's initial answer was that since most of the guests were not open about their sexuality, neither Hall nor the producers knew whether they were gay or not.

 When the protesters voiced their offense because the show failed to book filmmaker Gus Van Sant (whose My Own Private Idaho was in production at the time) or actor Harvey Fierstein, Hall defended the show by saying that Elton John had been a guest.
 Increasingly infuriated, Hall added that he booked guests due to his interest in what they were working on at the time, not because of their sexual preference.
 (Specifically, in the case of Fierstein, saying that if he was doing something that Hall found interesting, he would book him as a guest.)
 The heated exchange went on for several minutes, and Hall continued to defend himself as both a comedian and a host, pointing out that he also had gay friends, and that a person's sexual preference was really nobody else's business.
 Fierstein eventually did become a guest on the show months later.